wuyilingwei/edgesonic/docs/DEPLOY_BY_AGENT.md

 reuse it — don't ask the operator for it again.

 `CF_API_TOKEN` and the R2 S3 key pair (`R2_ACCESS_KEY_ID` / `R2_SECRET_ACCESS_KEY`) are different —
 they require a credential only the operator can mint in the dashboard.
-See step 3.6.
+Only proceed to step 3.5 if the operator opted in when you asked in step 2; otherwise skip straight to step 3.6.

-### 3.6 Optional: `CF_API_TOKEN` + R2 presign keys
+### 3.5 Optional: `CF_API_TOKEN` + R2 presign keys

+Skip this section entirely if the operator declined in step 2.

 These three secrets all come from **one** combined API token, created in the dashboard.
 Give the operator this exact walkthrough (you cannot do the clicking yourself):